 Looking for some more gifts from Wales to take home?
 Then stop off at Trefriw Woollen Mills, a long-established working mill that manufactures Welsh tapestries and tweeds.
 Visit the mill museum before browsing the well-stocked shop.

-Next, an unlikely new arrival in the Conwy Valley: the world’s first inland surfing lagoon.
+Next, a newer arrival in the Conwy Valley: the world’s first inland surfing lagoon.
 Adventure Parc Snowdonia is no novelty.
 It’s a big lagoon (around 1,000ft/300m long) with big waves that – unlike sea surf – are guaranteed to arrive, and keep on coming.

 Finish your tour at Llandudno, our largest resort.